itf/6s092/courses/IAP19/PS/PS20/content.md

 BFS shares many characteristics with DFS, but BFS visits vertices in order of increasing distance.
 This invariant lends itself well to finding nearby vertices from a starting point, as well as computing distances and shortest paths in unweighted graphs.

+For reference, here is one implementation of breadth-first search on a graph using a first-in-first-out (FIFO) queue.

+    1. Add the starting vertex to the queue.
+    2. Remove a vertex from the queue and add any of its neighbors we haven't yet seen to the queue.
+    3. Mark the removed vertex as visited.
+    4. If our queue isn't empty, go to step 2.

+The order in which we visit vertices is the sequence produced by our BFS.

 <center>
 <img src="/_static/IAP19/bfs-11.png" height="200"  />
 </center>